nbusseneau/hephaistos/README.md

 <details>
 <summary><code>expand</code> (default)</summary>

-Expand the HUD horizontally and vertically, i.e. HUD will scale with screen size.
+Expand the HUD horizontally and vertically.
 Static HUD elements will be repositioned to their intended location for the new screen size, e.g. health indicator will be in the bottom left, resource indicator will be in the bottom right.
+This is the default HUD resizing mode used by Hephaistos for 16:10, 21:9, and 32:9, but note that you may want to try out `--hud=center` for 32:9 to see what you prefer.

 ![hud_21-9-vanilla](https://user-images.githubusercontent.com/4659919/178168394-99b68f49-b391-4fa9-9f5b-89be99981a91.jpg)
 ![hud_21-9_expand](https://user-images.githubusercontent.com/4659919/178168395-2f730460-a8c8-4d11-8a35-8f3b0c003626.jpg)